-SnapLogic is a software company that offers cloud integration products to allow customers to connect cloud-based data and applications with on-premise business systems.
-A REST architecture allows business users with limited technology skills to access and integrate data from different sources.
+SnapLogic is a software company that offers cloud integration products to allow customers to connect cloud-based data and applications with on-premise and cloud-based business systems.
+The products are designed to allow even business users with limited technology skills to access and integrate data from different sources.

-The SnapLogic system is based on encapsulization, which makes separate integration tasks and subtasks into modular, pluggable pieces of code – what the company calls “Snaps.”
+SnapLogic encapsulates integration task complexity with “Snaps” to convert integration tasks and subtasks into modular, pluggable pieces of logic.
 Here’s how SnapLogic explains Snaps: “A Snap can perform as simple a task as reading data from a file, or as complex an operation as connecting to an instance of Salesforce.com, analyzing the source data, and providing full access (data and functionality) to all standard and custom objects within Salesforce.com.”
-Modularity makes the separate elements portable, which allows them to be used in a variety of systems, and interoperable, which allows them to function with the components of other systems.
+Modularity makes Snaps portable and reusable in a variety of systems to facilitate integration.

-- SnapLogic Designer: A browser-based interface for the creation of what the company calls “integration pipelines” – sequences of Snaps connected to serve a purpose.
-Snaps can be connected through a visual drag-and-drop interface.
+- SnapLogic Designer: An HTML5-based product for the creation of integration workflows (called pipelines), which are sequences of Snaps connected to serve a purpose.
+Snaps can be connected through a visual drag-and-drop interface with no coding required.

-- SnapStore: A collection of downloadable Snaps that have been made available by other users.
-Independent software vendors (ISV) can sell their own Snaps through the store.
+- SnapStore: An online marketplace where a collection of downloadable Snaps have been made available by SnapLogic and its partners.
+Independent software vendors (ISV) can sell their own Snaps through the SnapStore.

 SnapLogic was founded in 2006.
 The company headquarters are in San Mateo, California.